HARSH-KUMAR-111/Create-a-Token/README.md

 This smart contract is my submission for the Metacrafters ETH Proof: Beginner EVM Course.
 The contract implements a basic token system with minting and burning functionalities.
 It includes public variables to store token details, a mapping to track balances, events for logging actions, and functions to mint and burn tokens, as well as to check user balances.
 ## Description

-The smart contract, CurseToken, consists of the following features:
+The smart contract, PokemonToken, consists of the following features:

 ### 1 Public Variables: